iterative-works/dev-docs/guides/repository_implementation_guide.md

 5. **Improper Error Handling**:
    - Use domain-specific errors that are meaningful to the application
    - Map infrastructure errors to domain errors when appropriate
+   - Add `.orDie` for infrastructure errors that shouldn't propagate as domain errors
    - Consider providing detailed error messages for domain errors

 6. **Missing Repository Tests**: